JayexDesigns/python-twitch-api/README.md

 <h2>Authentication</h2>
 <p>To use this library first you need to have a twitch application, go to the <a src="https://dev.twitch.tv/console/apps">Twitch developer console</a> and go to the apps tab, then click the register your application button.
 Add a name and a category to your application and create it, once it's done you can click on manage to get the Client ID and the Client Secret, both needed to use the API</p>
 <br>
-<p>Once you have both the Client ID and the Client Secret you can use this library, you will need a OAuth Token before using any of the library functions, here is an example code on how to get the OAuth Token:</p>
+<p>Once you have both the Client ID and the Client Secret you can use this library, you will need an OAuth Token before using any of the library functions, here is an example code on how to get the OAuth Token:</p>
 <pre lang="python">
 import twitchAPI